Delhi pool to remain closed for 2020

 Karen-Melinda Howard, president of the Delhi Waterdragons swim team, spoke to council at the time about how closing the pool would “tear the county apart.”

-At the same meeting, Port Dover Coun.
+At the same meeting, Coun.
 Amy Martin said the operating cost is reasonable but there are some major capital repairs coming down the pipe that the county wants to avoid.

 The future of the pool, and other facilities in the area, also prompted Brent Stefan of Delhi to begin working on re-establishing a Kin-Club in the community.